 b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help]

 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how:
+If so, how: [help]

-Describe any structures on the site.
+c.
+Describe any structures on the site. [help]

-The upland property has a single family residence.
-However, the piles we propose to remove are on the beach with no attached or existing "structure"
+A private single-family residence

-- d.
+d.
 Will any structures be demolished?
+If so, what? [help]

+e.
+What is the current zoning classification of the site? [help]

+RA5

+f.
+What is the current comprehensive plan designation of the site? [help]

+RA

-If so, what?
-Just the piles we plan to remove. - e.
-What is the current zoning classification of the site?
-Residential Shoreline - f.
-What is the current comprehensive plan designation of the site? - g.
-If applicable, what is the current shoreline master program designation of the site?
+g.
+If applicable, what is the current shoreline master program designation of the site? [help]

-Shoreline residential
+Conservancy shoreline

-- h.
+h.
 Has any part of the site been classified as a critical area by the city or county?
+If so, specify. [help]

+Yes, there are some areas of upland wetlands

-If so, specify.
-No - i.
-Approximately how many people would reside or work in the completed project?
-None - j.
-Approximately how many people would the completed project displace?
-Zero - k.
-Proposed measures to avoid or reduce displacement impacts, if any: NA - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+i.
+Approximately how many people would reside or work in the completed project? [help]

+j.
+Approximately how many people would the completed project displace? [help]

+k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help]

+L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help]

-Removal of creosote treated piles is desired by all environmental agencies.
+Adhear to all rules, regulations and guidelines

 m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help]

-9. Housing [help]
+- 9. Housing [help] - a.

-a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing.
+Indicate whether high, middle, or low-income housing. [help]

 b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing.
+Indicate whether high, middle, or low-income housing. [help]

 c.
-Proposed measures to reduce or control housing impacts, if any:
+Proposed measures to reduce or control housing impacts, if any: [help]

-10. Aesthetics [help]

-a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?
+- 10. Aesthetics [help] - a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help]